 - G. [Adjust bond pattern at pavement edges such that cutting of edge pavers is minimized.
 All cut pavers exposed to vehicular tires shall be no smaller than one-third of a whole paver.]
-[Cut pavers at edges as indicated on the drawings.] - H. Keep skid steer and forklift equipment off newly laid pavers that have not received initial compaction and joint sand. - I. Use a low-amplitude plate compactor capable of at least minimum of 18 kN at a frequency of 75 to 100 Hz to vibrate the pavers into the sand.
+[Cut pavers at edges as indicated on the drawings.] - H. Keep skid steer and forklift equipment off newly laid pavers that have not received initial compaction and joint sand. - Use a low-amplitude plate compactor capable of at least minimum of 4,000 lbf (18 kN) at a frequency of 75 to 100 Hz to vibrate the pavers into the sand.
 Remove any cracked or damaged pavers and replace with new units. - J. Simultaneously spread, sweep and compact dry joint sand into joints continuously until full.
 This will require at least 4 to 6 passes with a plate compactor.
-Do not compact within 2 m of unrestrained edges of paving units. - K. All work more than 2 m of the laying face shall be left fully compacted with sand-filled joints at the end of each day or compacted upon acceptance of the work.
+Do not compact within 6 ft (2 m) of unrestrained edges of paving units. - K. All work within 6 ft.
+(2 m) of the laying face must shall be left fully compacted with sand-filled joints at the end of each day or compacted upon acceptance of the work.
 Cover the laying face or any incomplete areas with plastic sheets overnight if not closed with cut and compacted pavers with joint sand to prevent exposed bedding sand from becoming saturated from rainfall. - L. Remove excess sand from surface when installation is complete.